MatthiasNickles/diff-SAT/README.md

 differentiable with respect to their respective parameter atom terms (see below).
 If multiple cost functions are given, their normalized sum is minimized.

-In addition to the cost functions, DelSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
+In addition to the cost functions, delSAT input requires a list of _parameter atoms_ (parameter variables); these are the random variables which can occur in cost functions.
 They need to be listed in a single line starting with "pats " (preceding the cost function declarations).
 In SAT-mode only, parameter atoms within cost function expressions need to be prefixed by character 'v'.